Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

+- Statemine, Rococo and Encointer are able to teleport the relay chain token
-Any other chain sending a `ReceiveTeleportedAsset` or any other token being teleported will be rejected with `UntrustedTeleportLocation`.
+- Any other chain sending a `ReceiveTeleportedAsset` or any other token being teleported will be rejected with `UntrustedTeleportLocation`.

 ---